 Currently, 10 countries belong to this classification, most of which are located in southern and eastern Asia.
-The largest economies are currently China, India and Brazil.
-A total of 3.73 bn people live in these 10 countries, which corresponds to about 48.53 percent of the world population.
+The largest economies among them currently are China, India and Brazil.
+In total, these 10 countries have 3.83 billion inhabitants, which is about 48.33 percent of the world's population.

 |Country||Population||GNI per capita||Human Development Index||Human Asset Index|

 |China||1,425.7 M||11,880 USD||0.768||95.7|

 Description of an Emerging MarketWhat all countries have in common is above-average economic growth.
 The idea that this growth must take place predominantly in the industrial sector is now considered outdated.
 Countries such as India, for example, have achieved their strong growth primarily in the service sector.

 Since there is no binding definition of emerging markets, states other than those listed here are occasionally mentioned.
 Often these are Argentina, Egypt, Sri Lanka and Russia.
 The World Bank maintains a comparable list of 55 countries under the "upper-middle-income economies" classification.
 The International Monetary Fund calls its own list "emerging and developing economies" and names 150 countries.